 When you work in real estate, there are times when you’ve got to roll up your sleeves and get your hands dirty.
 With a good marketing strategy and some clever advertising you can get work by just sitting back and waiting for it to come to you, but this isn’t always going to pay the bills.
-In instances like these, you’ve got to go out and round up some leads.
+In instances like these, you’ve got to go out and round up some leads in instances like these.
+Learning how to get real estate leads is only half the battle.
+Once you get them, you need to win them over.

 The idea of finding leads the old fashioned way can be very intimidating.
 Blurring the line between your personal and professional lives in this way can be a slippery slope, and you definitely don’t want to become known as the person who is constantly networking.
 But don’t worry; there are ways to gather leads without falling prey to this stereotype!